The Life Sciences Law Review: Malta

 viii Manufacturing controls

-The main applicable legal instruments are the Manufacture and Importation of Medicinal Products for Human Use Regulations (S.L.
-458.36); Good Manufacturing Practice in Respect of Medicinal and Investigational Medicinal Products for Human Use Regulations (S.L.
-458.42); and the Good Clinical Practice and Requirements for Manufacturing or Import Authorisation of Investigational Medicinal Products (Human Use) Regulations (S.L.
-458.47).
+The main applicable legal instruments are (1) the Manufacture and Importation of Medicinal Products for Human Use Regulations (SL 458.36); (2) the Good Manufacturing Practice in Respect of Medicinal and Investigational Medicinal Products for Human Use Regulations (SL 458.42); and (3) the Good Clinical Practice and Requirements for Manufacturing or Import Authorisation of Investigational Medicinal Products (Human Use) Regulations (SL 458.47).

-The manufacture of any dosage form of a medicinal product must be in conformity with the EU Good Manufacturing Practice (EU GMP) throughout the entire manufacturing process until the its release on the market.
+The manufacture of any dosage form of a medicinal product must be in conformity with the EU GMP throughout the entire manufacturing process until its release on the market.
 The applicant must hire qualified staff, particularly the qualified person (QP) responsible for manufacturing.
 The Medicines Authority Inspectorate and Enforcement Directorate carries out inspections to verify that the technical facilities and equipment is in place and that the manufacturing site fulfils all legal and EU GMP requirements.

 The authorisation timeline is as follows: the application is vetted within 10 days of being submitted by the applicant; the assessment is then expected to take six months (unless further information or clarifications are needed); and the approval is issued within five days of conclusion of the assessment.
 The decision is then delivered within the following two days.

-The list of licensed manufacturers is published on the Medicines Authority website.20
+The list of licensed manufacturers is published on the Medicines Authority website.24

 ix Advertising and promotion